hillaryschroeder/HOD-3200/lectures-notes/01-intro.md

 We need three basic sets of tools for this class.
 We will need `R` to analyze data.
 We will need `RStudio` to help us interface with R and to produce documentation of our results.
-Last, we will need `git` and GitHub to communicate our results to the wider world.
+Last, we will need `git` and GitHub.
+I will primarily use `git` and Github to share the most up-to-date class materials with you, including assignments, lecture notes, and data. `git` and Github are used widely to share publicly available data and code, help with collaborations between many individuals on projects, as well as to communicate results from analyses to a wider audience.

 ## Installing R